elixir-europe/rdmkit/pages/contribute/github_way.md

 7. In the description of your pull request it is possible to link the issue that covers this change by typing a hashtag `#` and the correct issue number.
 Suggestions will appear.
 This way it is easy for the editors to link back the issue were this change might be discussed beforehand.
     {% include image.html file="linking_issues_github.png" inline=true alt="Linking issues in a pull request on GitHub" %}

+8. You can always find back your pull request in the [pull request section](https://github.com/elixir-europe/rdm-toolkit/pulls) of our Github repo.

-8. If you had changed your mind about something in your Pull Request (PR), when the PR is not yet closed, or if the editor tells you to edit your PR during the review process, you have to:
+9. If you had changed your mind about something in your Pull Request (PR), when the PR is not yet closed, or if the editor tells you to edit your PR during the review process, you have to:
-  * Go to the [RDM toolkit repo](https://elixir-europe.github.io/rdm-toolkit/) on Github.
+  * Go to your pull request
-  * Click on the “Pull request” button in the top menu bar.
-  * Find your open PR and click on it.
   * Click on "Files changed" in the top menu bar.
       {% include image.html file="files_changed_github.png" inline=true alt="Files changed tab on GitHub" %}
   * Click on the icon with 3 dots "..." of the file you  want to edit and then click on "Edit file".